-(a) Otic Pharma has made available to Public Company correct and complete copies of the Financial Statements.
+- (a) Otic Pharma has made available to Public Company correct and complete copies of the Financial Statements.
 The Financial Statements (i) comply as to form in all material respects with all applicable accounting requirements, (ii) were prepared in accordance with United States generally accepted accounting principles ("GAAP") applied on a consistent basis throughout the periods covered thereby (except as may be indicated in the notes to such financial statements) and (iii) fairly present in all material respects the consolidated financial position of Otic Pharma and its Subsidiaries as of the dates thereof and the consolidated assets, liabilities, business, financial condition, results of its operations and cash flows for the periods indicated, consistent with the books and records of Otic Pharma and its Subsidiaries, except that the unaudited interim financial statements are subject to normal and recurring year-end adjustments, which will not be material in amount or effect and which do not contain footnotes otherwise required by GAAP.
-For purposes of this Agreement, "Financial Statements" means (i) the audited consolidated balance sheets and statements of income, changes in shareholders' equity and cash flows of Otic Pharma Balance Sheet Date") as of September 30, 2016 (the "Most Recent Balance Sheet Date") and the unaudited consolidated statements of income, changes in shareholders' equity and cash flows for the nine months ended as of the Most Recent Balance Sheet Date.

-(b) Deloitte, Brightman Almagor Zohar & Co., Otic Pharma's current auditor, is and to the knowledge of Otic Pharma has been at all times since its engagement by Otic Pharma been, (x) "independent" with respect to Otic Pharma and its Subsidiaries within the meaning of Regulation S-X and (y) in compliance with subsections (g) through (l) of Section 10A of the Securities Exchange Act of 1934, as amended (the "Exchange Act") (to the extent applicable), and the related rules of the SEC and Public Company Accounting Oversight Board.

-(c) The information to be supplied by or on behalf of Otic Pharma for inclusion in a definitive proxy statement on Schedule 14A seeking stockholder approval of the Public Company Voting Proposal (the "Proxy Statement") to be sent to the stockholders of Public Company in connection with the meeting of Public Company voting Proposal (the "Public Company Meeting") to consider the issuance of shares of Public Company Common Stock in the Transaction (the "Public Company Voting Proposal") under the rules of The NASDAQ Stock Market, Inc. ("NASDAQ") and the General Corporation Law of the State of Delaware (the "DGCL") (the "Public Company Stockholder Approval"), which information shall be deemed to include all information about or relating to Otic Pharma and its Subsidiaries shall not, on the date the Proxy Statement is first mailed to stockholders of Public Company, or at the time of the Public Company Meeting, contain any statement that, at such time and in light of the circumstances under which it shall be made, is false or misleading with respect to any material fact, or omit to state any material fact necessary in order to make the statements made in the Proxy
+For purposes of this Agreement, "Financial Statements" means (i) the audited consolidated balance sheets and statements of income, changes in shareholders' equity and cash flows of Otic Pharma as of the end of and for each of the last three fiscal years, and (ii) the unaudited consolidated balance sheet of Otic Pharma (the "Otic Pharma Balance Sheet Date") and the unaudited consolidated statements of income, changes in shareholders' equity and cash flows for the nine months ended as of the Most Recent Balance Sheet Date. - (b) Deloitte, Brightman Almagor Zohar & Co., Otic Pharma's current auditor, is and to the knowledge of Otic Pharma has been at all times since its engagement by Otic Pharma been, (x) "independent" with respect to Otic Pharma and its Subsidiaries within the meaning of Regulation S-X and (y) in compliance with subsections (g) through (l) of Section 10A of the Securities Exchange Act of 1934, as amended (the "Exchange Act") (to the extent applicable), and the related rules of the SEC and Public Company Accounting Oversight Board. - (c) The information to be supplied by or on behalf of Otic Pharma for inclusion in a definitive proxy statement on Schedule 14A seeking stockholder approval of the Public Company Voting Proposal (the "Proxy Statement") to be sent to the stockholders of Public Company in connection with the meeting of Public Company's stockholders (the "Public Company Meeting") to consider the issuance of shares of Public Company Common Stock in the Transaction (the "Public Company Voting Proposal") under the rules of The NASDAQ Stock Market, Inc. ("NASDAQ") and the General Corporation Law of the State of Delaware (the "DGCL") (the "Public Company Stockholder Approval"), which information shall be deemed to include all information about or relating to Otic Pharma and its Subsidiaries shall not, on the date the Proxy Statement is first mailed to stockholders of Public Company, or at the time of the Public Company Meeting, contain any statement that, at such time and in light of the circumstances under which it shall be made, is false or misleading with respect to any material fact, or omit to state any material fact necessary in order to make the statements made in the Proxy